readthedocs/ext-theme/docs/introduction.rst

    wide mobile`` for granular control of the layout.
 Make sure to test the various viewport sizes as you go.

+   Sometimes, you might run into a place where it makes more sense to alter the order of columns, or hide columns entirely, on narrow viewport sizes.
+You can use ``computer only column`` or ``reversed column`` to tune column display and ordering.

 How do I use icons?
    _This is special!_ The native FUI/SUI icons do no include the icon set we want to use in most cases, FontAwesome Duotone, so we use the icon library more